Zero6992/chatGPT-discord-bot/README.md

 * `/chat [message]` Chat with ChatGPT!
 * `/private` ChatGPT switch to private mode
 * `/public`  ChatGPT switch to public  mode
-* `/reset`   ChatGPT conversation history will be erased

 ### Chat